LyKenn-DS/Automatidata-Project/README.md

 This project was created in fulfillment of the requirements for the Google Advanced Data Analytics Professional Certificate.
 - Description: This project involves analyzing the 2017 Yellow Taxi Trip Data to gain insights into user behavior and find ways to generate more revenue for taxi companies and drivers.
-The analysis explores activities of riders and the characteristics of spending on cab services that could influence and direct Automatidata's marketing strategy.
+The objective is to explore activities of riders and the characteristics of spending on cab services that could influence and direct Automatidata's marketing strategy.
 - The data used in this project is a sample of approximately 23k taxi trip records drawn from the publicly available dataset, covering various important features such as pick-up & drop-off time, fare amount, trip distance, payment types, and tip amount.

 ## Executive Summary